TomSumner28/trc-salesgpt-frontend/README.md

 ## Features

 - **Forecasting tool** – The homepage hosts **The Reward Collection Forecasting Tool**.
 Enter reach for each selected region, choose the retailer tier, online/instore options and cashback rates.
-Results include a six‑month growth curve with a MoM line chart showing revenue, spend and sales with axis labels and a legend.
-The monthly table spans a wider layout and displays totals.
+Results include a six‑month growth curve with an interactive MoM line chart showing revenue, spend and sales.
+The table layout is widened and totals are shown horizontally by month.
+A light/dark mode toggle is available from the top right.